matt-goldman/BlakeDocs/src/Pages/2 Using Blake/UsingPlugins.md

 ## Creating Custom Plugins

 :::info
 **Comprehensive Plugin Development Guide**
-Ready to develop Blake plugins?
 The complete guide to plugin development, including architecture overview, step-by-step tutorials, advanced patterns, and best practices, is available in the [Writing Plugins](/pages/5%20contributing/writing-plugins) section of our Contributing documentation.
 :::

 ### When to Consider Plugin Development